MISSING MAN TABLE & HONORS CEREMONY As you entered the room, you may have noticed a special table; it is reserved to honor our missing men.

 The single red rose reminds us of the lives of these Americans….and their loved ones and friends who keep the faith, while seeking answers.

-The Bible represents the strength gained through faith to sustain us and those lost from our country, founded as one nation under God.
+The Bible represents the strength gained through faith to sustain us and those lost from our country, founded as one Nation under God.

 The glass is inverted – to symbolize their inability to share a toast.

-The chairs are empty – they are missing…………….. (moment of silence)
+The chairs are/chair is empty – they are missing…………….. (moment of silence)